pen-lang/pen/README.md

 - Maintainability
   - Simplicity: Everyone can learn the language and participate in actual development quickly.
-  - Cleanness: Developers can focus on application logic rather than ever-changing implementation details.
   - Testability: Unit tests are always fast, reliable, and independent.
+  - Modifiability: Developers can focus on application logic rather than ever-changing implementation details.
 - Portability
   - Programs written in the language can be ported to different platforms including [WASM](https://webassembly.org/).